Accommodation in Ireland

 - Purchase the complete Expat Arrivals Ireland Guide (PDF)

 Most expats living in Ireland rent accommodation rather than buy.
 However, it is worth considering buying a property for those who plan to live in Ireland for the long-term.
-Although housing prices seem to be rising again, they are still much lower than before the recession and properties are still affordable.

 When looking for accommodation in Ireland, it is important to consider a property’s proximity to work, good schools and public transport, especially in the larger cities.
 Public schools in Ireland generally give priority to children in their catchment areas.
 Since places are often limited, parents should try to secure accommodation close to a school if they want to send their children there.